MiguelSombrero/sql-query-builder/README.md

 Sql query builder is Java-library used for building SQL query strings more easily.
 Syntax of the query strings is intended to be compatible at least with MySQL.

 **Note that**
-- This is not an ORM and does not provide any data access methods.
-This library simply builds strings that are valid SQL and can be used as a query strings with some other framework/library.
+- This library does not provide any data access methods.
+It simply builds strings that are valid SQL and can be used as a query strings with some other framework/library.
 - You should always use parametrized queries in untrusted environments, if your SQL query takes user input as parameters.
-Check out examples of building parametrized queries in [Parametrized queries](https://github.com/MiguelSombrero/sql-query-builder/tree/develop/docs/examples.md#parametrized) section.
+Check out examples of building [parametrized queries](https://github.com/MiguelSombrero/sql-query-builder/tree/develop/docs/examples.md#parametrized).

 ## Examples